EdwinLZW/DataStructureAndAlgorithm/README.md

-This is a repository for recording data structure and algorithm learning with python.
+This is a repository for recording data structure and algorithm learning with C++.